-- The Firefighters Pension Schemes are administered by the Bath & North East Somerset Council in accordance with Department for Communities and Local Government (DCLG) regulations. - The Local Government Pensions Scheme (called the Avon Pension Fund) is administered by Bath & North East Somerset Council.
+- The Firefighters Pension Schemes are administered by the Bath & North East Somerset Council in accordance with Department for Levelling Up, Housing and Communities (DLUHC) regulations.
+From 1st April 2024 administration has passed to West Yorkshire Pension Fund. - The Local Government Pensions Scheme (called the Avon Pension Fund) is administered by Bath & North East Somerset Council.